Leafwing-Studios/fop-rules/docs/rules/combat/ailments.md

-# Conditions
+# Ailments

-Conditions stack in duration.
-While you have at least one stack of a particular condition, suffer its effects.
-At the end of each of your turns, remove one stack of each condition you are suffering from.
+Ailments stack in duration.
+While you have at least one stack of a particular ailment, suffer its effects.
+At the end of each of your turns, remove one stack of each ailment you are suffering from.

 ## Aloft